Molorius/ulp-c/pkg/asm/README.md

 ## ld instruction

-esp32ulp-elf-as divides the offset by 4, this does not.
+esp32ulp-elf-as divides the offset by 4, ulp-asm does not.

 esp32ulp-elf-as:
 ```